Stage 2 – Reporting an incident (Report for Support)

 WorkSafe notifiable incidents

 The Occupational Health and Safety Act 2004 (OHS Act) requires notification to WorkSafe of serious workplace incidents, referred to as ‘notifiable incidents’.
-Refer to the Guidance tab of the Employee Health, Safety and Wellbeing policy for a definition of ‘notifiable incident’.
+Refer to the Guidance tab of the Occupational Health, Safety and Wellbeing Management in Schools policy for a definition of ‘notifiable incident’.

 The OHS Act also requires preservation of the incident site until an inspector arrives or issues a direction, except where there is an immediate need to protect the health and safety of persons, provide first aid to any injured persons or to take essential action to make the site safe subject to some exceptions.